decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

 # If you want to access the LAN from the VPN you need to setup VPC Peering:
 # From Google Cloud ( EX: decyphertek is just an example , use your own nomenclature)
-* Create First VPC Peering:
+* Create WAN to LAN VPC Peering:
    - VPC Network > VPC Network Peering > Create Connection
    - Name: wan-to-lan-peering
    - Your VPC: decyphertek-wan